 You can use expressions and functions in the LOAD-statements to transform the data that has been loaded.

-For a table file with commas, tabs or semicolons as delimiter, the LOAD-statement may be used.
-By default the LOAD-statement will load all fields of the file.
+For a table file with commas, tabs or semicolons as delimiters, a LOAD-statement may be used.
+By default a LOAD-statement will load all fields of the file.

-A general database must be accessed through Microsoft ODBC.
+General databases can be accessed through ODBC or OLE DBdatabase connectors. .
 Here standard SQL statements are used.
 The SQL syntax accepted differs between different ODBC drivers.